WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - **Asynchronous** invocation – uses SQS under the hood.
 Will **retry FUNCTION errors twice**.
 You can (and probably should) set up a DLQ.
   **When throttled, will retry up to 6 hours**.
 After the 6 hours pass, your event is either dropped or moved into the DLQ.
 Remember that you can **use Lambda destinations with async invokes**.

+  - Recently, AWS added a way to monitor failures and the congestion on the internal SQS responsible for handling the async invokes.
+[You can read more about it here](https://aws.amazon.com/blogs/compute/introducing-new-asynchronous-invocation-metrics-for-aws-lambda/).
+It does seem to me like they are exposing more and more internal implementation details to end customers.
+Interesting move.

 - **ESM** invocation – this is where you can set filtering, batching and so on.
 It is **not the same as asynchronous** invocation, as the ESM invokes the AWS Lambda function synchronously (after it received the data from the source).
 Remember that **you can use Lambda destinations with stream-based ESM invokes**.

 #### SnapStart